 While she never intended on building a business around plants, her husband suggested investing in something you are genuinely passionate about for your business.
 “I knew I wanted to start a business.
 My husband said to focus on the plants.
 It was spontaneous — plants were the last thing I thought of.” she says.
 “Now it has evolved into something I never imagined.”

-With the collection of plants growing at home, Huffhines curiosity for exotic succulents expand outside the city.
+With the collection of plants growing at home, Huffhines curiosity for exotic succulents extend across California.
 She planned trips to southern California visiting nurseries in San Diego for cacti before venturing off to Folsom, Daly City, Vacaville, and San Ramon.
 In between researching nurseries and developing the business, she juggled different names for the shop before deciding on Farout Foliage.
 “I was working another job at the time… I had a coworker who was a big hippie lady.
 She was awesome!
 She always said ‘farout’ when she thought something was cool,” she says.
 “I thought about that moment — I felt it went with my theme for the business.”

 Nestled between a few midsized plants, one small plant on the shelf with interesting leaf patterns captured our attention.
 She calls out the plant name without hesitation.
 “That’s a string of turtles!” she says.
 Each plant, accompanied by handwritten labels, offers a small insight to the nature and origin of the plant.
 As we observe the space, Huffhines can name every plant across the room.
 Whether it is a snake plant, Monstera, Zebra Haworthia or Blue Torch cacti, each unique plant needs a different type of care from the owner.
 “Almost all the plants in my shop I own at home.
 I share my experiences with customers on how to care for each of them,” she says.